leftmove/cria/README.md

 When you run `cria.Cria()`, an `ollama` instance will start up if one is not already running.
 When the program exits, this instance will terminate.

-To prevent this behavior, either run your own `ollama` instance in another terminal, or run a managed subprocess.
+However, if you want to save resources by not exiting `ollama`, either run your own `ollama` instance in another terminal, or run a managed subprocess.

 #### Running Your Own Ollama Instance